Meet Our Staff

 Todd Wihlen, DVM

-Dr. Todd Wihlen, president of Monroe Veterinary Associates and director of Animal Hospital of Pittsford, joined the Animal Hospital of Pittsford medical team in 1996.
+Dr. Todd Wihlen, president of Monroe Veterinary Associates and co-director of Animal Hospital of Pittsford, joined the Animal Hospital of Pittsford medical team in 1996.

 Dr. Wihlen grew up in Rochester and attended the State University of New York at Oswego.
 He graduated cum laude with a bachelor's degree in Biology in 1989.
 He pursued his veterinary education at the University of Missouri, College of Veterinary Medicine and was awarded his Doctorate of Veterinary Medicine cum laude in 1996.
 He then completed a one-year internship in small animal medicine and surgery at Veterinary Specialists of Rochester.